LynneMutwiri/Credit_Worthiness_of_Small_Businesses/README.md

+# Credit Alchemy: Small Business Creditworthiness Demystified
-# Predicting Credit-Worthiness of Small Businesses
+## Predicting Credit-Worthiness of Small Businesses

 <img width="1412" alt="s" src="https://github.com/LynneMutwiri/Credit_Worthiness_of_Small_Businesses/assets/124343722/3d6fe1ec-f996-44fc-b064-114ed496841b">

-This task is aimed at building a loan approval classifier that predicts whether or not a loan application will be approved, based on the business' financial and credit history.
+This task is aimed at building a loan approval classifier that predicts whether or not a loan application for a small business will be approved, based on the business' financial and credit history.
+After evaluating out different models, both stand-alones and ensemble, we found that XGBoost predicts the target variable
-#### Case study of businesses supported by the U.S. Small Business Administration(SBA) found [here](https://github.com/LynneMutwiri/Credit_Worthiness_of_Small_Businesses).
+#### Case study of businesses supported by the U.S. Small Business Administration(SBA) found [here](https://data.sba.gov/dataset/).

 #### Authors
 1. [Brian Njau](https://github.com/Brian-Njau)